 N.Korea has 'probably' developed nuclear devices to fit ballistic missiles-U.N. report

-North Korea is continuing to develop its nuclear weapons program and several countries assess that it has "probably developed miniaturized nuclear devices to fit into the warheads of its ballistic missiles," according to a confidential U.N. report seen by Reuters on Monday.
-The report by independent experts monitoring U.N. sanctions said that the countries, which they did not identify, believed North Korea's past six nuclear tests had likely helped it develop miniaturized nuclear devices.
+North Korea is pressing on with its nuclear weapons program and several countries believe it has "probably developed miniaturized nuclear devices to fit into the warheads of its ballistic missiles," according to a confidential U.N. report.
+The report by an independent panel of experts monitoring U.N. sanctions said the countries, which it did not identify, believed North Korea's past six nuclear tests had likely helped it develop miniaturized nuclear devices.
 Pyongyang has not conducted a nuclear test since September 2017.

-The interim report was submitted to the 15-member U.N.
+The interim report, seen by Reuters, was submitted to the 15-member U.N.
 Security Council North Korea sanctions committee on Monday.
+"The Democratic People's Republic of Korea is continuing its nuclear program, including the production of highly enriched uranium and construction of an experimental light water reactor.
+A Member State assessed that the Democratic People's Republic of Korea is continuing production of nuclear weapons," the report said.

+North Korea is formally known as the Democratic People's Republic of Korea (DPRK).
+The report said one country, which it did not identify, assessed that North Korea "may seek to further develop miniaturisation in order to allow incorporation of technological improvements such as penetration aid packages or, potentially, to develop multiple warhead systems."

 - READ MORE ON: